toolbuilder/await-for-it/docs/customization.md

 ## Add Or Remove Methods

-Perhaps you're tree shaking and need to minimize the amount of code pulled in to your bundle.
+Perhaps you are tree shaking and need to minimize the amount of code pulled in to your bundle.
 In that case, use the [makeChainableFactory](./makechainable.md) method to generate your own version of [chainable](./chainable.md).
 You can use your own methods and methods from `Await-For-It` with `makeChainableFactory`.

 This section walks through an example that adds a few simple methods to those already provided by `Await-For-It`.